Centers of Gravity Calculator

 The "Select best warehouses" routine selects those predefined warehouses that minimize supplier plus customer transport costs + warehouse binary‑fixed costs + warehouse variable handling costs.

-• You may override the warehouse-customer transport costs input as calculated by the software with your own transport costs based on your own costing method / on actual rate tables / on actual road distances that can be retrieved using Batch Driving Distances Calculator (Google Maps based).
+• You may override the warehouse-customer transport costs input as calculated by the software with your own transport costs based on your own costing method / on actual rate tables / on actual road distances (using Batch Driving Distances Calculator).

 • Enter a C×W matrix (C customers top to bottom × W warehouses left to right) in below text area with each matrix cell containing the total transport costs to deliver the total demand of customer c from warehouse w.